mrisher/smtp-sts/spec.md

   clients SHOULD cache a policy for up to this value from last policy fetch time.
-* rua: Address to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses, optional).
-For example, "mailto:postmaster@example.com" from [@!RFC3986].
+* rua: Address to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses or an HTTPS endpoint, optional).
+For example, "mailto:postmaster@example.com" from [@!RFC3986] or "https://example.com/sts-report".
+* id: A unique identifier to identify a policy.
+It could be first 16 bytes of SHA256(all fields except 'id') hash

 ## Formal Definition